How to avoid buying a dud

 - Sexy looking piece of recruitment search technology.

-In the junior mining space
+In Australia's junior mining space

 As capital markets open and money is raised, the pressure to spend it increases.